-Wynne E. Norton, Ph.D. is a Program Director in Implementation Science (IS) in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-Dr. Norton holds a secondary appointment in the Healthcare Delivery Research Program and also serves as co-chair of the DCCPS Clinical Trials Coordination Group.
+Wynne E. Norton, Ph.D. is a Program Director in Implementation Science in the Division of Cancer Control and Population Sciences at the National Cancer Institute.
+Dr. Norton holds a secondary appointment in the Healthcare Delivery Research Program and serves as co-chair of the DCCPS Clinical Trials Coordination Group.

 Dr. Norton’s research interests include de-implementation of ineffective interventions, evidence-based cancer care delivery, and pragmatic trials of implementation strategies.
 She serves as faculty for the NCI Training Institute for Dissemination and Implementation in Cancer (TIDIRC).
 Dr. Norton is a Program Scientist for three NCI Cancer MoonshotSM Initiatives: Accelerating Colorectal Cancer Screening and Follow-up Through Implementation Science (ACCSIS), Improving the Management of symPtoms during and following Cancer Treatment (IMPACT), and the Implementation Science Centers in Cancer Control (ISC3).
 She is also on the editorial board of the journal Implementation Science.